Jonathan Hendrickx

-Jonathan Kevin Hendrickx (born 25 December 1993) is a Belgian professional footballer who plays as a right back for URSL Visé.
+Jonathan Kevin C. Hendrickx (born 25 December 1993) is a Belgian professional footballer who plays as a right back for Tubize-Braine.

 Club career

 On 1 February 2021, after a year-and-a-half in Belgium, Hendrickx moved to Iceland for a third time, joining Úrvalsdeild side KA Akureyri.

 Personal life

 Jonathan is the older brother of fellow professional footballer Gaëtan Hendrickx.